-The Plan has a Defined Benefit section ("DB") which is no longer open to new members but existing members continue to accrue benefits.
-In addition, it has a Defined Contribution section ("DC") which is closed to new members and also closed to further contributions.
+The Plan has a Defined Benefit section ("DB") which is no longer open to new members and there are no existing active members accruing benefits.

 The Plan is a registered pension scheme under Chapter 2, Part 4 of the Finance Act 2004.
 This means that contributions by employers and employees are normally eligible for tax relief, and income and capital gains earned by the Plan receive preferential tax treatment.